gfalco77/john-petrucci/README.md

 # Create Pipeline

-Create a github actions
+Create a github actions in jimi-hendrix project
-Follow this first https://aws.amazon.com/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws/ or alternatively create it with terraform https://blog.cloudsecuritypartners.com/oidc-for-github-actions/